hstalker/dotfiles/README.md

 then configure itself when first run.

 #### Overview
-The Emacs configuration is split into two layers: A core layer and an optional set of mirroring override points.

 The current load order of these scripts is as follows:
-* `$HOME/.emacs` (On older systems - deprecated - forwards to below)
 * `$XDG_CONFIG_HOME/emacs/early-init.el` (On newer systems)
 * `$XDG_CONFIG_HOME/emacs/init.el`
-* `$XDG_CONFIG_HOME/emacs/core-package.el` and
-  `$XDG_CONFIG_HOME/emacs/core-lock.el` for package versions.
-* `$XDG_CONFIG_HOME/emacs/custom-package.el` (If available) and
-  `$XDG_CONFIG_HOME/emacs/custom-lock.el` for package versions.
-* `$XDG_CONFIG_HOME/emacs/core-config.el`
-* `$XDG_CONFIG_HOME/emacs/custom-config.el` (If available)
+* `$XDG_CONFIG_HOME/emacs/init-local.el` (If available)
-* `$XDG_CONFIG_HOME/emacs/custom-customization.el` (If available)
+* `$XDG_CONFIG_HOME/emacs/customization.el` (If available)

+Work is in progress to modularize the configuration functionality further.

 #### General Configuration
-Per-install configuration overrides should be placed in `$XDG_CONFIG_HOME/emacs/custom-config.el`.
-This is where you should place all machine-local customizations that are *not* package declarations (this means use-package blocks for said packages *is* fair game here).
+Per-install configuration overrides should be placed in `$XDG_CONFIG_HOME/emacs/init-local.el`.
+This is where you should place all machine-local customizations.
+If you need to fix functionality for multiple install targets, prefer to make the core upstream configuration more flexible rather than add to this file; it should be as small as possible.

 #### Package Configuration
-Local machine package additions and overrides (not general configuration) should be placed in `$XDG_CONFIG_HOME/emacs/custom-package.el`.
-The allowed operations are:
+We currently use straight to get Git-based package management with automatic lock-file support.
+Elpaca will be under evaluation once they add support for lock-files.
 * `(straight-use-package '(PACKAGE-NAME ...RECIPE...)`

 It should be preferred that all packages are managed via explicit recipes as opposed to using straight's automatic features in order to be fully reproducible.
-This should also be done for transitive dependencies.
-Pinning should be fully managed via straight's versioning functions (e.g.
-`straight-fetch-all`, `straight-freeze-versions` and `straight-thaw-versions`.
+Pinning should be fully managed via straight's versioning functions (e.g. `straight-fetch-all`, `straight-freeze-versions` and `straight-thaw-versions`.

-All custom package specifications should be done under the `'custom` straight profile (i.e. `straight-current-profile` should be set to `'custom`).

-Local machine configuration additions (including configuration for packages declared in custom-package.el) should be placed in `$XDG_CONFIG_HOME/emacs/custom-config.el`.
-The provided operations are:
+Configuration is done via `use-package` or Emacs built-ins depending on what makes sense.
-* `(use-package PACKAGE-NAME ...CONFIGURATION-BODY...)`, where this follows typical third-party use-package usage.
+* `(use-package PACKAGE-NAME ...CONFIGURATION-BODY...)`, where this follows typical use-package usage.

-With `use-package`, we prefer to be as explicit as possible, and to design under the assumption that any package can be lazily loaded (which may not happen in practice due to inter-package dependencies, but the `use-package` blocks should be written with that in mind).
-We also prefer hooks + buffer-local modes to global modes in almost all cases.
+With `use-package`, we prefer to be as explicit about load order as possible.
+One of `:demand` or `:defer` should always be specified.
+We always `:ensure nil`.

 We provide three core hooks taking the frame being created for customizing frame
 appearance: